Are Biotech Foods Safe to Eat?

 - Introducing allergens and toxins to food

-- Accidental contamination between genetically modified and non-genetically
+- Accidental contamination between genetically modified and non-genetically modified foods

 - Antibiotic resistance